dark-oak/oharaspace.com/blue-language-design/readme.md

 needs different viewmodels

 HttpPost(Invoice) =
-    -- meh, should be more like subscribing from a queue
+    -- meh, should be more like subscribing from a queue, pubsub

 HttpPut(Invoice)